Acatenango Volcano Hike – Complete Guide

 -a walking stick (also available for rent at the base of Acatenango for less than $1 USD)

 -Do get a walking stick and remember to bring it on the hike the second day to the summit.
 The hike can be steep and slippery and the stick helped me out a ton!

 -Mentally prepare yourself for two amazing, but challenging, days.
 I honestly did not think the hike was as hard as some people we saying, but I also expected the worst.

 -Book yourself a comfortable bed in Antigua before and after the hike.
 Get lots of rest before you go and allow yourself time to rest when you get back.
-We recommend staying at the Terrace Hostel which has an amazing terrace (go figure) where you can actually see Fuego erupting.
-It is also located close to everything and has hot showers and the friendliest vibe in town.

 -Budget for an awesome meal when you get back from the hike.
 Antigua has all of the western comfort food including Little Cesar’s pizza, Wendy’s, Dunkin’ Donuts, Taco Bell and more.
 You will want nothing more than the greasiest food when you get back to Antigua, and you just hiked for two days so you deserve it!